Port-tf/api_yamdb/README.md

 - Vadim Volkovsky - @VadimVolkovsky (developer)

 ### Description:
-YaMDb project colletct user's reviews on films, music, books.
+YaMDb project collects user's reviews on films, music, books.

 Users can post reviews on title, rate it (from 1 to 10) and discusss it in comments.

-Current averrage rating is automatically calucatulating in each title
+Current averrage rating is automatically calucatulating in each title.

-Lists of categories and genres are definated by admin, but it could be increased in a future
+Lists of categories and genres are definated by admin, but it could be increased in a future.

 ### Key features:
 - User's registration with verification via confirmation code (send on e-mail)